lammps/lammps/doc/src/Fortran.rst

       Two-dimensional arrays returned from :f:func:`extract_compute` will be **transposed** from equivalent arrays in C, and they will be indexed from 1 instead of 0.
-See the similar note under :f:func:`extract_atom` for further details.
+See the note at :f:func:`extract_atom` for further details.

    The following combinations are possible (assuming ``lmp`` is the name of your LAMMPS instance):